-SI: There are NO tricks or gimmicks in these "Rallye Guide" pages.
-This guide is to help Beginners and First Timers on any coursemarker gimmick rallye they may run.
+SI: There are NO tricks or gimmicks in these Rallye Guide pages.
+This guide is to help Beginners and intermediate rallyists on any gimmick rallye they may run.
 Everything here refers to the typical rallye only, and is not part of any particular rallye.
 End SI.

-Why Do a Rallye Guide?
+Why Make a Rallye Guide?